 After you’ve created a copy of your Notes database, it’s time for a 4-step recovery:

 - Close Notes and turn off iCloud syncing to prevent them from interfering.

-- On the right side of your menu bar click on the clock icon and select Enter Time Machine.
+- On the right side of your menu bar click on the clock icon and select Browse Time Machine Backups.